cntools/rawdraw/README.md

 ## Warnings

-OSX Support is not full-fledged.
+OSX Support has been moved to attic.